 It’s not clear from Facebook’s announcement, but it seems as though they expect that collecting and reporting on this information will become increasingly difficult due to “privacy initiatives.”
-It suggests that they believe a 7-day An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. is safe, whereas anything more may soon lack dependability — if it’s available at all.
+It suggests that they believe a 7-day attribution window is safe, whereas anything more may soon lack dependability — if it’s available at all.

 How Will This Impact Your Advertising?